axionvpn/AxionVPNFramework/README.md

 ## AxionVPNFramework

-AxionVPNFramework is a framework of course that is shared between the new iOS and OS X AxionVPN applications.
+AxionVPNFramework is a framework that is shared between the new iOS and OS X AxionVPN applications.

 ## Structure